 Abalobi challenges consumers to think sustainably about the fish they eat.
 Their ‘Fish with a Story’ initiative provides full traceability of all of their produce and evidence of an impressively low-carbon operational footprint supply chain.
 Working with small-scale fisheries, Abalobi has created a business model that focuses on delivering lasting social, economic and ecological change.

 Earth to Eat: Lowerland

 Lowerland works with nature to champion biodiversity and regenerative farming practices and increase agricultural resilience.
 Lowerland believes in the power of social and environmental regeneration to enable future generations to prosper.

 Saturday 3 September | 18:00

 Farmer Angus rears grass-fed beef on Spier’s lush organic pastures.
 With a focus on biodynamic and regenerative agricultural practices, Farmer Angus demonstrates the importance of balance between how we nurture the planet and what it gives us in return.
 With space for cattle, pigs and laying hens to roam freely, the animals give back to the earth, so there is no need for hormones, antibiotics, artificial preservatives or glyphosates.

 Saturday 17 September | 18:00

-The Spier Food Garden supplies our restaurants with delicious and nutritious fresh veggies, salad and herbs, produced without the use of any inorganic pesticides or artificial fertilisers.
+The Spier Food Garden supplies our restaurants and online shop with delicious and nutritious fresh veggies, salad and herbs, produced without the use of any inorganic pesticides or artificial fertilisers.
 Worm compost and weekly foliar sprays (a natural form of fertiliser) keep the produce fresh while a paddle of 15 Indian Runner ducks takes care of unwelcome critters.